simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2023-11-17
+<br />**Date image released:**  2023-11-18
-<br />**This image is owned by:**  Dennis Lehtonen
-<br />**Title of the image:**  Nightlights in Qeqertaq
+<br />**Title of the image:**  Planet Earth from Orion
-<br />**Description for the image:**  Light pollution is usually not a problem in Qeqertaq.
-In western Greenland the remote coastal village boasted a population of 114 in 2020.
-Lights still shine in its dark skies though.
-During planet Earth's recent intense geomagnetic storm, on November 6 these beautiful curtains of aurora borealis fell over the arctic realm.
-On the eve of the coming weeks of polar night at 70 degrees north latitude, the inspiring display of northern lights is reflected in the waters of Disko Bay.
-In this view from the isolated settlement a lone iceberg is illuminated by shore lights as it drifts across the icy sea.
-Weekend Watch: The Leonid Meteor Shower.
+<br />**Description for the image:**  One year ago a Space Launch System rocket left planet Earth on November 16, 2022 at 1:47am EST carrying the Orion spacecraft on the Artemis I mission, the first integrated test of NASA’s deep space exploration systems.
+Over an hour after liftoff from Kennedy Space Center's historic Launch Complex 39B, one of Orion's external video cameras captured this view of its new perspective from space.
+In the foreground are Orion's Orbital Maneuvering System engine and auxillary engines, at the bottom of the European Service Module.
+Beyond one of the module's 7-meter long extended solar array wings lies the spacecraft's beautiful home world.
+Making close flybys of the lunar surface and reaching a retrograde orbit 70,000 kilometers beyond the Moon, the uncrewed Artemis I mission lasted over 25 days, testing capabilities to enable human exploration of the Moon and Mars.
+Building on the success of Artemis I, no earlier than November 2024 the Artemis II mission with a crew of 4 will venture around the Moon and back again.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2311/lehtonen_dennisAuroraQeqertaq2.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2211/Orion_Spacecraft_Earth_Views_20221116-medium.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).